trungbc/assignment/README.md

 2. Pre-install

-**Note: If you don't have docker, you need to install postgresql server on your machine and create assignment database and table like what i wrote assignment_schema.sql file and don't need to following steps.
+**Note: If you don't have docker, you need to install postgresql server on your machine and create assignment database and table like what i wrote in /databse/assignment_schema.sql file and don't need to following steps.
 But on my advise, you should install docker to make everything easier
 - Install docker in your machine
 - Use cd command to move assignment project folder